MobileComposer/MobileComposer.github.io/_posts/2017-03-10-Vistual-Studio-Code-quick-start-tutorial.md

 I created this how-to guide to help developers currently learning or working on an existing project with Windows 10.
 My hope is that by the end of this tutorial, you will benefit from these configurations that help expedite the learning and developmental process.

 This tutorial primarily focuses on the use of Visual Studio Code, thus navigate to visual studio code website and download the text editor.
-If you don’t already have Visual Studio Code installed, you can find it here. https://code.visualstudio.com/
+If you don’t already have Visual Studio Code installed, you can find it here.<href https://code.visualstudio.com/>

 I am approaching this tutorial with the given file structure as an example.
 First, navigate to the example directory and then open Visual Studio code from the command prompt to easily switch between all the files in each chapter or module.
 For example, it would look something like this: